Cat Care

 Fixing To Fence In

 If you are owned by a cat that just absolutely must go outside, it is possible to cat proof your enclosed yard so that your cat cannot get over the fence.
-This protects your cat from many dangers that outdoor cats’ face.
-There are several companies that sell ready to install cat-fencing or you can do it yourself with supplies from the local hardware store.
-All these fences work on the same basic principle-they attach to the upper portion of your fence and keep the cat from jumping up and reaching the top, effectively confining the cat in the enclosed area.
+This protects your cat from many dangers that outdoor cats face.
+There are several companies that sell ready-to-install cat fencing, or you can do it yourself with supplies from the local hardware store.
+All these fences work on the same basic principle - they attach to the upper portion of your fence and keep the cat from jumping up and reaching the top, effectively confining the cat in the enclosed area.

-Do it yourself cat fencing takes an afternoon to do.
-You will need *28"wire garden fencing (enough to install on your entire fence plus a few extra feet), *U-shaped nails, *wire cutters & pliers, *Optional: additional wire & flexible netting.
+Do-it-yourself cat fencing takes an afternoon to do.
+You will need 28" wire garden fencing (enough to install on your entire fence plus a few extra feet), U-shaped nails, wire cutters & pliers.
+Optional: additional wire & flexible netting.
 You will be cutting the fencing into manageable sections, usually 8-10 feet or so will work, and then bending each section down the middle lengthwise.

 Be Creative